Organizational structure

-An organizational structure is a system that outlines how certain activities are directed in order to achieve the goals of an organization.These activities can include rules,roles,and responsibilities.

-In addition: a system that outlines how certain activities are directed in order to achieve the goals of an organization.

 Organizational structure affects organizational action and provides the foundation on which standard operating procedures and routines rest.
 It determines which individuals get to participate in which decision-making processes, and thus to what extent their views shape the organization's actions.
 Organizational structure can also be considered as the viewing glass or perspective through which individuals see their organization and its environment.

 Organizations are a variant of clustered entities.

 An organization can be structured in many different ways, depending on its objectives.
 The structure of an organization will determine the modes in which it operates and performs.

 Organizational structure allows the expressed allocation of responsibilities for different functions and processes to different entities such as the branch, department, workgroup, and individual.

 Organizations need to be efficient, flexible, innovative and caring in order to achieve a sustainable competitive advantage.

 Types

 Pre-bureaucratic structures

 Pre-bureaucratic (entrepreneurial) structures lack standardization of tasks.
 This structure is most common in smaller organizations and is best used to solve simple tasks, such as sales.
 The structure is totally centralized.
 The strategic leader makes all key decisions and most communication is done by one on one conversations.
 It is particularly useful for new (entrepreneurial) business as it enables the founder to control growth and development.

 They are usually based on traditional domination or charismatic domination in the sense of Max Weber's tripartite classification of authority.